loosolab/UROPA/docs_rst/config.rst

 -  **direction**: Define the peak location relative to the feature's location, in respect of its orientation.
    A peak is 'upstream' if its center is upstream of a feature anchor position.
 Accordingly, a peak is 'downstream' if its center is downstream of a feature anchor position.
-   Also compare to Figure 2 in :doc:`/uropa-example`.
+   Visual repesentation in :ref:`Figure 1 <genomic-location>` of section :doc:`/uropa-example`

    Default: ``'any_direction'``

    Example: ``'direction': ['upstream','downstream']``

-   Visual repesentation in :ref:`Figure 1 <genomic-location>` of section :doc:`/uropa-example`

 -  **internals**: This key represents a modifier with respect to the ``'distance'`` key.
 	This can be helpful to annotate peaks to features with a wide size range, such as genes, which would otherwise be removed due to the distance thresholds.
 So even if the desired feature anchor is located too far away, a feature can still be included if it is overlapped.
+Visual repesentation in :ref:`Figure 1 <genomic-location>` of section :doc:`/uropa-example`.

    ``'center'``: If the center of a peak intersects with a feature region or vice versa, the ``'distance'`` key filtering is disabled.
 This parameter ensures that the majority of the peak intersects with the feature.